 I had previously mined (and subsequently lost) around 0.8 Bitcoin back in early 2010-2012.
 Back then it was perceived as web currency, people purchasing services and products (for the few merchants that supported it), with such famous examples as the man who purchased a pizza with Bitcoin now worth millions of dollars.

 Today, Bitcoin isn’t something you would (or at least) I would be willing to trade for a product or service.
 Its value is not easily determined for a consistent amount of time.
-What might be purchased for 0.004 Bitcoin today might only cost 0.00001 in a months time as Bitcoin is invariably pegged to USD or equivalent stable (relative to crypto) currency.
+What might be purchased for 0.004 Bitcoin today might only cost 0.00001 in a months time when pegged to USD or equivalent stable (relative to crypto) currency.

 I see crypto as a stocks/shares trading medium.
 Investing in high-risk, high-reward trading.
 It’s not for the faint-hearted.
-I’ve been somewhat (and are still) hesitant in going all in with crypto as I am still watching the market to learn how it behaves.
-Haven gotten caught up in the euphoria of new coins coming to marketplaces and the potential to buy coins when their down, hoping that they rise.
-I now am a little more controlled.
+I’ve been somewhat (and still) hesitant in going ‘all in’ with crypto as I am still watching the market to learn how it behaves.
+Having got caught up in the euphoria of new coins releasing to exchanges and the potential to buy coins when they’re down, hoping that they rise and not always having success, I am now a little more controlled.

 Coin of choice